Maple syrup flows through this year's book of the year and essay contest from Wisconsin Farm Bureau's Ag in the Classroom program.

-Essay submissions must be between 100 to 300 words in length and will be judged on content, grammar, spelling and neatness.
-All contest rules, lesson plans and sample classroom activities are located at wisagclassroom.org or by contacting Arneson at 608.828.5719 or email@example.com.
+Essay submissions must be 100 to 300 words in length and will be judged on content, grammar, spelling and neatness.
+All contest rules, lesson plans and sample classroom activities are located at wisagclassroom.org or by contacting Kannel at 608.828.5719 or [email protected].
 Participating students and schools need to submit essays by April 1 to their county Farm Bureau essay coordinator.
-A list of coordinators is also available at wisagclassroom.org.
+A list of coordinators is available at wisagclassroom.org.

-In this year's Book of the Year selection, "First Peas to the Table", Susan Grigsby's lighthearted classroom story presents scientific and historical information in the story of Maya, who loves contests and is thrilled when her teacher says her class will plant a garden like Thomas Jefferson's.
-Maya and her classmates learn about gardening, journaling and helping others along the way.
+In this year's Book of the Year selection, "Sugarbush Spring", introduces young readers to the process of taking sap and making it into maple syrup.
 The hardcover books come with an activity/lesson plan packet that teachers, students and home school parents can use to enhance the reading experience.
 Book order forms are found at www.wisagclassroom.org under "Order Forms".

 Ag in the Classroom is designed to help students in kindergarten through high school to understand the importance of agriculture.
 It is coordinated by the Wisconsin Farm Bureau Federation in cooperation with the U.S. Department of Agriculture and by a grant from the Wisconsin Department of Agriculture, Trade and Consumer Protection.

 The contest is sponsored by Insight FS, We Energies and the Wisconsin Farm Bureau Foundation.